How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Average timelines by field (why it varies)

-Different fields have wildly different outcomes.
-Your friend with a nursing degree isn't "trying harder"—they're in a market with 1.4% unemployment.
+Your friend with a nursing degree isn't "trying harder."
+They're in a market with 1.4% unemployment.
 Your other friend with a communications degree is fighting in a market where 54% of grads end up underemployed.
+Comparing their timelines to yours is useless.

 This is why generic advice fails.
 The fix for a CS grad in a saturated market is different from the fix for a business major competing with 50% underemployment.